aergistal/il2/planes/mosquitofbmkvis2.md

 - The gunsight is adjustable: both the target distance and target base can be set.
 - When rockets are installed there is Mk.IIL gunsight modification.
 To make it easier to aim rockets it is possible to shift the target line up to 5 degrees downward (key combinations Right Shift + Semicolon / Right Shift + Period by default).
 - The aircraft is equipped with a bomb salvo controller, it has three release modes: drop single, drop two in a salvo or drop all bombs in salvo.
 - When rockets are installed there is a salvo controller, it has two launch modes: fire two in a salvo or fire all rockets in a salvo.
 However, when Mk.III Tiered Rails are installed and "two rockets in a salvo" mode is selected, four rockets are launched from four rails (lower placed rockets are fired first).

+Basic data and recommended positions of the aircraft controls:
+1. Starting the engine:
+	- recommended position of the mixture control lever: auto mixture
+	- recommended position of the radiator: close
+	- recommended position of the prop pitch control handle: light (100%)
+	- recommended position of the throttle lever: 15%

+2. Recommended mixture control lever positions for various flight modes: auto mixture control

+3. Recommended positions of the radiator/cowl flap control handle for various flight modes:
+	- takeoff: open
+	- climb: open
+	- cruise flight: close
+	- combat: open

+4. Approximate fuel consumption at 2000 m altitude:
+	- Cruise engine mode: 11.8 l/min
+	- Combat engine mode: 21.6 l/min

 ## Modifications